RWU-R2M/r2m_rover_dashboard/docs/getting-started/architecture.md

 # Architecture Overview

-This document provides an overview of the architecture for the Web Dashboard Stats system.

 ## Components
 - **Frontend**: Vue.js SPA (Single Page Application) for the dashboard UI.
 - **Backend**: Flask-based REST API for system monitoring, Docker management, and script execution.